-These three are varied －all can be done by public transport of varying levels of difficulty, but in one case at least a car would be best.
-Italy is full of delightful corners and these three are close enough to Rome to be experienced in a day.
+These three day trips can all be done by public transport of varying levels of difficulty, but in one case at least (Norma) a car would be best.
+I’ll explain it all below.

 If you swoon at the sight of Roman ruins, you’ll marvel at the 50 hectares (124 acres) of Ostia Antica, the best thing this side of Pompeii and Herculaneum (and an ideal alternative if you’re not going to Naples, the jumping off point for both).

-Once the official port of Rome, the silting of the River Tiber eventually condemned what was once a large city to near-extinction, as did the eventual crumbling of Rome itself.
+Once the official port of Rome, the silting of the River Tiber eventually condemned this large city to near-extinction, as did the eventual crumbling of Rome itself.

-The oldest buildings date back to the third century BC.
-Ostia, whose population reached 100,000 during its heyday between the 1st-3rd centuries AD , was eventually abandoned in the 9th century AD.
+Ostia lasted a millennium.
+The oldest buildings date back to the third century BCE, but the heyday was between the 1st-3rd centuries CE, when population reached 100,000.
+The city was eventually abandoned in the 9th century.

 The best place to see the artwork that emerged from this city is in the on-site museum, a delightful collection of Grecian sculptures (adapted by the Romans, of course)